Frequently asked questions

 Is there a Goshuin (temple seal)?

-Yes, Goshuin are available at the reception desk in the Shoin.
+Please purchase them at the reception desk in the study hall.

 Is there a place where I can enjoy tea?

-You can enjoy tea and sweets at the Shoin.
+You can enjoy tea and sweets in the study hall.

 Is a reservation required for visits?